samrocks1011/phpmailerexcel/README.md

 # phpmailerexcel
 The file index.php is reading the test.xlsx file to send mail using the smtp host.
+You can use this to generate a multiple marketing mail using excel and connect to any SMTP host you need.

 All the mention parameter are taken from the excel file
 1. SMTP HOST